To return from any entry to the top of this page, click any date on the left

 It’s amazing how much one can rake up from Google and its cache.
 The Mayplace Avenue address was available to rent only a couple of months ago, on the Amax Estates website naturally.
 What an estate agent can do with an extreme wide angle lens is equally amazing.
 I doubt the modest semi is a Tardis.

 The van parked outside is from JVA Electrical and Property Services.
 Of Meopham.
-The whole seedy story is an interwoven mess.
-No wonder the police didn’t want to investigate it when MF was last reported to them.
+The property business is a complex mess, no wonder the police didn’t want to investigate it when MF was last reported to them.

 Is that enough to be going on with for now?
 I have two massive boxes of papers to wade through.
 The best bits are going to Mick Barnbrook, I’m sure there will be one of his letters to the Chief Constable of Kent in preparation already.